ghankerson/origins-conscioussness/uroboros.md

 * Jung said that Psychologically the collective unconscious is the repository of ancestral experience so the child is the carrier of this experience and the is the symbolic ancestor.

+* In the uroboric stage we also have body symbolism belly = instinct, breast and heart = feeling,  and head and rain = spirit or thought.

+* The body scheme is the archetype of the original man in whose image the world has been created.

+* Ancient man's fear of magical influence because every part of the body can stand for the body as the whole.
+In creation symbolism any bodily output is
+  creative: semen, feces, spit breath, words, and urine.
+The world is created from all of it.

+* The child emphasizes the visceral region.
+For the Greeks the midriff was the seat of consciousness.
+For the Egyptians and Indians the heart was the seat.
+  In both cases thought is bound up with emotion - they are not yet separate.
+  The heart is also the center of ethical decision-making.
+The intestinal processes of the alimentary track are lover and more fundamental.
+A sated person acts differently than and hungry one.
+The infantile ego sees the maternal uroboros as the source of food and satisfaction.

+* The uroboros is call the tail-eater and this early stage is dominated by the symbol of the alimentary canal.
+The strong eat the weak and the weak are eaten by the strong.
+Hunger is the primer mover not sex.

+* Eating = intake, birth = output food is the content.
+Life = power = food.

 One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity (this comes right from Jung and